 Meanwhile, some disappointed students, such as those at the University of Minnesota, have campaigned for higher refunds via petitions, according to a U.S. News report.
 In fact, a handful of colleges are facing class action lawsuits for failing to refund money for the spring 2020 semester.

 Even if your school isn’t issuing refunds currently, it might change its stance if enough students advocate for financial relief.
+Be sure to look into what’s available, as a refund now is preferable to having to seek student loan forgiveness later on down the road.

 With policies changing rapidly, it can be hard to keep up with the options available.
 But make sure you’re getting your information from trusted sources so you don’t fall victim to a coronavirus crisis-related scam.